 Welcome to the Wellbeing & Words 30-Day Mindfulness Experience!
 Mindfulness is a way of being that you can cultivate by regularly doing mindfulness activities.
-Mindfulness doesn’t remove problems, but it changes our relationship with those problems–and with ourselves.
-Mindfulness is a wonderful experience that gives us the power to take back our lives and help us live well despite anxiety, depression, stress, and a multitude of other physical- and mental health challenges.
+It doesn’t remove problems, but it changes our relationship with those problems–and with ourselves.
+Being fully present in your moment is a wonderful experience that gives us the power to take back our lives and help us live well despite anxiety, depression, stress, and a multitude of other physical- and mental health challenges.
 Mindfulness allows you to free yourself from these problems by rooting yourself in what’s going on in your real world rather than in your racing, spinning mind.

 Let go, and be mindfully you!